UWGeoD/triggerNet/README.md

 ## Citation

-If you use this pipeline in academic work, please cite as:
+If you use this pipeline, please cite as:

 ```
 @software{johnson2025triggerNet,